-“It was in 1555 that a Nicolas Moët bought the territory of Brouillet and became its ‘Seigneur’ [ie. Lord].
-But the Moët family did not take up residence there but used it only as an occasional place to visit.
-Only a century later did Jean Moët take over the property as his permanent residence: the transaction is to be found in the deeds dated 1662.
-Many times, no doubt, Jean-Baptist de La Salle accompanied his venerable grandfather to the country retreat at Brouillet and there received from him lessons and examples of piety.”
+The introduction paragraph tells us that in 1555, Nicolas Moët bought the territory of Brouillet and became its ‘Seigneur’ [ie. Lord].
+The Moët family did not take up residence there and used it only as a place to visit.
+Only a century later, Jean Moët took over the property as his permanent residence as found in the deeds dated 1662.
+Many times, no doubt, John Baptist de La Salle accompanied his venerable grandfather to the countryside retreat at Brouillet and received lessons and examples of piety.

 The following is taken from the text of Br.
 Leon Aroz (CL 26, pp. 131-138):

 “The domain of Brouillet, from which Jean Moët derived his title of nobility, was not inconsiderable.”

 Its existence is attested from 1501.
 It was a mere cottage dwelling belonging to Pierre de Thuisy, who sold it to Nicolas Moët in 1555.
 According to a lease between the latter and a certain Lasnier family, the property had become a thatched house, courtyard, and garden in the village of Brouillet, with another house and twenty acres of land in Foligny.
 Both properties were enlarged by Phillipe Moët and were described in 1632 as a house situated in the village of Brouillet consisting of a main front block of living rooms, kitchen, basement-storerooms, and attics, the roof pitched and covered with flat tiles.
 In addition to this main building there are thatched stables, and a tile-covered dovecote … Jean Moët inherited the property from Phillipe, his father, and defended his rights as possessor against the claim of Simon de France and certain villagers.

 De La Salle’s mother, Nicolle Moët de Brouillet.
 Her parents lived at the home in Brouillet, where La Salle spent many summers.